gwennlbh/gwennlbh/README.md

 Hi!
-I'm Ewen Le Bihan, interested in almost anything that is both creative and digital.
+I'm Gwen Le Bihan, interested in almost anything that is both creative and digital.

 Started programming with python (which I still love and use extensively) and web programming, now diversifying and learning about lower-level languages (Go, and now learning Rust when I have the time).